 One of the best things about IOLs is that they never wear out and never have to be replaced.
 Nonetheless, it’s important to follow the doctor’s aftercare instructions to ensure that the eyes heal properly.
 In most cases, cataract lenses last a lifetime.

 Prior to starting the cataract surgery, patients are given eye drops that numb the eyes.
 Patients remain awake throughout the operation, and there is no pain.
 Patients also have the option of receiving an intravenous sedative, if they prefer.
 Overall, the surgery only lasts about ten minutes, and the recovery process is painless, with little to no side effects.
 Following the surgery, it's normal for patients to feel irritation, itching, and mild discomfort for a few days.
 It is vital that patients avoid rubbing or pushing their eyes and follow all instructions laid out for them by the doctor.

 How long will cataract surgery take?

 The surgical portion usually only lasts about 20 to 30 minutes.
 Overall, patients are usually in the office for about 2 to 2 ½ hours when receiving this treatment.

 Cataract surgery is a painless procedure.
 Numbing eye drops are applied before the surgery to ensure that patients are comfortable throughout.

 While cataracts are considered to be a natural result of the aging process, there are some precautions that can be taken in order to decrease the likelihood of developing them.
 Refraining from smoking and drinking (alcohol), eating a healthy diet, wearing sunglasses regularly, and taking care of any health problems early on are all great ways to prevent cataracts.

 How much does cataract surgery cost?

-Cataract surgery is often covered by one’s vision insurance and tends to cost approximately $3,500 - $5,000 per eye depending on the conditions a patient presents with and what surgical techniques are required.
+In most cases, cataract surgery is covered by vision insurance plans and usually costs around $3,500 - $5,000 per eye, depending on the condition of the patient’s eyes and what treatments are required.